stevenccc2022/Antra_Projects/HW3/readme.md

   The homework uses one entity: Employee, which was inherited from HW2.
   <p>I created restTemplate in EmployeeController, created two functions implementation for retrieving eployee data in domain/Employee.java using Stream.<br>
   I added dependency in pom.xml for restTemplate, pojo, and retry.
-I read through articles about POJO which implements serilizable.
-And I am not quite sure the implementation for swagger and retry.<br></p>
+I read through articles about POJO which implements serilizable and I am not quite sure the implementation for swagger and retry.<br></p>